You are $75 away from free shipping

 Sorry, you must log in to save an item.

 Whether you’re on the hunt for a whimsical hairstyle straight out of a fairytale storybook or are simply trying to find the best way to disguise your second-day hair, we’ll be the first to say that braids are a pretty foolproof option.
-And while you may feel overwhelmed by intricate waterfall and zipper braids, a stunning braid doesn’t have to require lots of time and practice!
-One of our favorite easy braided hairstyles?
+And while you may feel overwhelmed by intricate waterfall and zipper braids, a stunning style doesn’t have to require lots of time and practice.
+One of our favorite easy-to-do braided hairstyles?
 A Dutch braid!
-Below, we’re sharing step-by-step instructions on how to Dutch braid your own hair.
-Plus, for double the fun, we’re giving you a tutorial on how to double Dutch braid your hair, too!
+Below, we’re sharing step-by-step instructions on how to Dutch braid your hair.
+Plus, for double the fun, we’re giving you a tutorial on how to double Dutch braid your hair, too.

 At your hairline, create a section of hair from eyebrow arch to eyebrow arch.
 Then apply one to two pumps of the L’Oréal Paris Elvive Dream Lengths Frizz Killer Serum Leave-In.
 This will help give your hairstyle a sleek and smooth finish.
 Split this section into three equally-sized strands.
 This will be the start of your braid.

 To anchor your braid, bring your right strand under the middle strand.
 Then, bring the left strand under the new middle strand.
 Gradually add more hair to the left and right strands as you continue to braid.

-No—we’re not talking about the game you used to play during recess as a child—there is no correlation between the braid and the game.
+While the name may remind you of the game you used to play during recess as a child—there is no correlation between the braid and the game.
 This double Dutch braid requires a whole different set of skills (and we’d argue it’s way easier to master).
-Here’s how to do it.
+Here’s how to do it:

-Once you’ve run out of hair to add to your braid, finish your Dutch pigtail by putting the remaining length of your hair into a traditional three-strand braid.
+Once you’ve run out of hair to add to your braid, finish your Dutch pigtail by putting the remaining length of your mane into a traditional three-strand braid.
 To add more pizzazz to the look, style your baby hairs using a dime-sized amount of hair gel, like the L’Oréal Paris Advanced Hairstyle LOCK IT Extreme Style Gel and use an edge brush to swoop the hairs into place.

-Remove the hair elastic from the left side of hair and repeat steps three through five to create a second braid.
+Remove the hair clip from the left side of your hair and repeat steps one through three to create a second braid.